 To get the dim weight for a DHL import, use the metric system:

-3. Round up to the next half number, and you have the dim weight in kilograms.
-(Import rates change at each half-kilogram, which is about the same as one pound).
+- Round to the nearest whole number, and you have the dim weight in kilograms.

 An example: Let’s say a box is 35x35x50 cm and weighs 10 kg.